SparkyAndy/XCS229ii-FinalProject/README.md

 - **XCS229iiProjectTalkForStanford15May2021StopPress.pdf**

-I have also included a starter Jupyter notebook for processing the Machine Learning (ML) dataset called `ClassifyingComputerProcessesDarpaOpTCBaselineModel.ipynb`.
+I have also included a starter Jupyter notebook for processing the Machine Learning (ML) dataset called

+- `ClassifyingComputerProcessesDarpaOpTCBaselineModel.ipynb`.

-Unfortunately, I am not currently able to release the derived dataset `darpa_data_revised` (but you can make your own from the raw data on github/google drive - details of the ETL pipeline are given in the experimental protocol and final paper).
+Unfortunately, I am not currently able to release the derived dataset `darpa_data_revised` (but you can make your own from the raw data on github/google drive - details of the Extract, Transform and Load (ETL) pipeline are given in the experimental protocol and final paper).

 ## GitHub